International Lawyers Alliance

 Enforcing a bequest is often more challenging than it first appears.
 Beneficiaries must actively pursue their claims, whilst heirs have various options for contesting them.
 To avoid disputes, it is crucial to set out clear and carefully considered provisions in the will.

-Should you have any questions regarding inheritance law or require assistance in drafting a will, the attorneya-at-law and notaries at Pilatushof AG will be happy to assist you.
+Should you have any questions regarding inheritance law or require assistance in drafting a will, the attorneys-at-law and notaries at Pilatushof AG will be happy to assist you.

 by Adrian Schmid from Switzerland